 Signal heads from the pre-WWII era were still around in decent numbers when I was growing up, but they were nearly gone by the time I ever tried to photograph any of them.
 Here are the few classics that I was able to capture.
 These are not all pedestal-only installations, but they are from the era when pedestals were predominant and mast arms were less common.

-In 2003, I discovered this pair of corner-hinged Horni signals at the intersection of Vauxhall Road and Glenn Avenue in Union.
-Like the Mahwah AGA further down this page, this is a location a bit outside a commercial center, so it is surprising that traffic signals were installed here before WWII.
-I lost the original resolution images from this day long ago, sadly.
+In 2003, I was shocked to discover this pair of ca. 1930 Horni signals at the intersection of Vauxhall Road and Glenn Avenue in Union.
+As with the Mahwah AGA further down this page, this is not in a commercial center, so I was surprised to find such old signals here.
+I assume it was probably a semi-rural crossroad in 1930.
+Sadly, I lost the original hi-res images from this day.

-Incredibly, these survived for about another ten years after I took the photos.
-Heaven knows, I tried to get a hold of these signals by contacting Union Township and Union County several times, but to no avail.
+The signal facing Vauxhall had the original red and emerald green Horni-Kopp #27 lenses.
+The other head was wrapped in plastic due to the reversal of the one-way direction of Glenn Ave.
+Incredibly, the operational signal was converted to LED, and both survived on the pole until late 2015.
+Heaven knows, I tried to get a hold of these by contacting Union Township and Union County several times, but to no avail.
 These were likely the last solid-cast Hornis left in New Jersey.
-Maybe they’ll show up for sale one of these days…

 GE signals were very popular in Newark.
-In 2005, I spotted this solid-cast 1930s GE Novalux still going there.
-The lenses were the original GE Holophane “spider web” glass lenses.
+In 2005, I spotted this 1930s GE “Wide-Hinge” Novalux still going there.
+The lenses were the original GE Holophane glass lenses.
 Sadly, his light was replaced soon after I found it.
 There are still many modular GE signals in Newark today, but I’m not sure if any solid-cast Novaluxes are left.

 Mahwah: AGA on Union Metal Pedestal

 When I worked in Bergen County in the early 2000s, I discovered a ca. 1930 AGA signal on a Union Metal pedestal at Franklin Turnpike and Miller Road in Mahwah.
-I’m almost amazed to think that any signals were installed so long ago in Mahwah when it was a mostly forested section of the former Hohokus Township.
-What’s more amazing was to find this light still standing more than 70 years later.
+Although Franklin Turnpike was the principal route between Bergen County NJ and lower NY State in those days, I’m almost amazed to think that any signals were installed here so long ago here when it was a mostly forested section of the former Hohokus Township.
+I guess it was a dangerous enough crossing even then.

 The original lenses were large bead Cornings, but I did not take photos until they were replaced by LEDs.
 The original photos I took of this signal are lost, but the first two shots here are lower-resolution copies I recovered later.
 The two closeups of the American Gas Accumulator tag on the right were taken by Ed Tapanes.
 This signal was, sadly, removed in 2007 or 2008.